Skip to main content

 2. It resets the simulator (shut down, erase, boot, relaunch the app in debug mode).
 That’s the only step that touches your system directly.

-3. It dispatches a roveflow-runner agent (Haiku-class) for cold-setup.
+3. It dispatches a roveflow-runner sub-agent (Sonnet) for cold-setup.

 4. If cold-setup passes, it dispatches one agent per remaining scenario, in declared order, collecting a structured result for each.